Hives/makers-notes/week-3/takeaway-challenge-reflection.md

 I asked Luca to have a look at my tests and asked him e.g. is [this](https://github.com/Hives/takeaway-challenge/blob/master/spec/takeaway_spec.rb#L14) a pointless test?
 He said it seemed more like a feature test than a unit test.

-He also said doing e.g. [this](https://github.com/Hives/takeaway-challenge/blob/master/spec/menu_spec.rb#L16) is too complicated.
-He said you should try and keep logic out of your tests - just give an input and expect an output.
+He also said doing e.g. [this](https://github.com/Hives/takeaway-challenge/blob/master/spec/menu_spec.rb#L16) is too complicated and assumes too much about the output.
+He said it would be better to just construct the actual string expected and say it should be that.
+He also said you should try and keep logic out of your tests - just give an input and expect an output, so no `string.split(\n)`.

 But he said in general it looked pretty good, my tests looked solid, and I seemed to be testing behaviour pretty well.